Understanding Children’s Grief

-Kids Grief is a free online resource that helps parents support their children when someone in their life is dying or has died.
-It equips parents with the words and confidence needed to help children grieve life’s losses in healthy ways.
+What do I tell the kids?
+How do I support them?
+A free online resource that equips parents with the words and confidence needed to help children grieve life’s losses in healthy ways.

 Lighthouse for Grieving Children

 The Lighthouse provides a place where children, teens, and their parents and guardians who have experienced a life changing death loss can come together to be part of a community.
 Through participation in facilitated peer groups, they find understanding, stability and support.

 The Nightingale Centre

 The Nightingale Centre is a non-profit organization that has been created to provide grief and bereavement support to children, adolescents, and their families in Guelph and Wellington County who have experienced, or are anticipating, the death of a family member.

 Healing Little Hearts program for kids ages 4-12 yrs

 Healing Little Hearts focuses on helping children understand and cope with feelings of loss when they have experienced the death of someone in their life.
 The group offers a safe and supportive environment in which grieving children can share their experiences of death and grief with their peers, developing their capacities to care for themselves and one another.